 Can Birds Nest Cure Acne?

-Are Red Bird’s Nests are Made from Swiftlets Blood?
+Are Red Bird’s Nests Made from Swiftlets’ Blood?

-Are Red Bird’s Nest is Made by Both House and Cave Swiftlets?
+Are Red Bird’s Nests Made by Both House and Cave Swiftlets?

-Are Red Bird’s Nests Better than White Bird’s Nest?
+Are Red Bird’s Nests Better Than White Bird’s Nests?

-False.
-Cave nests are more expensive as they are low in supply as it is difficult to harvest.
-Another reason would be the excessive minerals found in cave nests and they thought to be more superior in quality even though cave and farm nests have similar amino acid and protein levels.
+Another reason would be the excessive minerals found in cave nests thought to be more superior in quality even though cave and farm nests have similar amino acid and protein levels.

-The industry has turned to swiftlet farming in urban areas and adopted swiftlet husbandry methods and structures specially designed to mimic the conditions of natural caves and the nests are routinely harvested to ensure quality, cleanliness, and freshness.
+The industry has turned to swiftlet farming in urban areas and adopted swiftlet husbandry methods and structures.
+They are specially designed to mimic the conditions of natural caves and the nests are routinely harvested to ensure quality, cleanliness, and freshness.

 Are Swiftlets Harmed in the Harvesting of Bird’s Nests?

-However, for nests harvested from caves, due to season constraint and other risk factors, harvesters may simply pluck whatever is available regardless of whether the nests are abandoned or not.
+However, for nests harvested from caves, due to seasonal constraints and other risk factors, harvesters may simply pluck whatever is available regardless of whether the nests are abandoned or not.

 After Reading the Benefits and Myths of Bird’s Nest

-You now know the health benefits you can reap from the regular consumption of this beauty food, you should always purchase your bird’s nest from reputable and reliable sources.
+You now know the health benefits you can reap from the regular consumption of this beauty-enhancing food.
+You also understand that you should always purchase yours from reputable and reliable sources.

-HoneyCity offers the most premium of bird’s nest at the best prices.
-The Bird’s nests are imported directly from the suppliers in Indonesia and they are carefully selected to guarantee satisfaction.
+HoneyCity offers premium bird’s nests at the best prices.
+The nests are imported directly from the suppliers in Indonesia and they are carefully selected to guarantee satisfaction.

-With a click, you can enjoy the nutritional goodness of premium bird’s nest conveniently delivered right to your doorstep!
+You can enjoy the nutritional goodness of premium bird’s nest conveniently delivered right to your doorstep with a click!

-We have our bird’s nests listed below for your convenience so satisfy your cravings with HoneyCity today!
-While stocks last!
+We have ours listed below for your convenience, so satisfy your cravings with HoneyCity today!

-You may buy the best premium Indonesian bird’s nest at a better price from Bird’s Nest Singapore.
-They are more affordable as they get bird’s nest directly from the fishing villagers in Indonesia, avoiding middlemen and getting the best quality available.
+Buy premium Indonesian bird’s nest at a favourable price from HoneyCity.
+They are more affordable as we procure ours directly from the fishing villages in Indonesia, avoiding middlemen and getting the best quality available.